KvGeijer/zote/README.md

 This will install the standard virtual machine interpreter, which you can use to run code with as `zote <code.zote>`.
 You can also install the ast-interpreter, which primarily is recommended if you want to use the repl.
 Then you add ```--bin ast-zote``` to the installation command, and use the installed ```ast-zote``` command.

+### Syntax Highlighting

+There is a tree-sitter for Zote available at [https://github.com/KvGeijer/tree-sitter-zote](https://github.com/KvGeijer/tree-sitter-zote)!
+It includes a guide for how to get it running in Helix, but it should be similar for other editors.

+Sadly it cannot be used in pages as this, as it is not merged into the repo Github uses for highlighting and language detection.
 ## Examples

 Here are two examples from Advent of Code to give a brief overview to how the language works and looks.
 See the next heading for some descriptions about the parts of the language.